Wriveted/wriveted-api/README.md

 the `roles/secretmanager.secretAccessor` role to the service account used by Cloud Run for those secrets.

 You will be prompted to allow unauthenticated invocations: respond `y`.
+We implement our own authentication in the FastAPI app.

-Note you will have to configure the Cloud SQL database manually (for now).
+Note you will have to configure the Cloud SQL database manually (orchestrating with Terraform is left as an exercise for the reader 👋).

-- Add a private IP address.
+Use a public IP address for the Cloud SQL instance (don't worry about the private VPC method it is way more expensive).
-- Add a Serverless VPC Access connector - https://cloud.google.com/vpc/docs/configure-serverless-vpc-access?authuser=1#create-connector
+Smallest instance with shared CPU is fine